I'm free!!!

 But after the last round of critiques, I knew I had to cut the rope.
 I no longer heard my characters in my head.
 I couldn't think of one new story idea, when before I'd usually come up with one or two a day, just out of no where.
 My creativity was dying.
 For the past 3 months, I haven't been able to think of anything.
 No new ideas, no new characters, nothing!

 So I decided to just do it.
 FOR ME.
 I knew it was the right thing for ME to do and for MY writing.
-I just felt like my book was getting ruined and my writing style and voice were being smothered, distracted, changed, wrung dry...
-Although I learned how to edit thoroughly and how to just get to the point, say what I wanted to say in my writing, I felt I had learned the lessons I needed to learn.
-Although I knew I'd miss the writing friendships I made, I knew it was time to move on.
+I just felt like my writing style and voice were being distracted, changed...
+Although I learned how to edit thoroughly and how to just get to the point, say what I wanted to say in my writing, I no longer heard/felt my writing.
+I knew I'd miss the writing friendships I made, but I also knew it was time to move on.

 Do I regret quitting?